 As you may recall, marketing management is the process of translating your plan into results.
 It is also where we see so many professional services firms stumble.
-In this section we will review the key steps in managing your strategic marketing campaign.
+In this section, we will review the key steps in managing your strategic marketing campaign.
 We’ll put special emphasis on how you can overcome some of the most common challenges you are likely to encounter.

 1. Identify appropriate resources

 This is where a lot of campaigns have problems.
-They never get appropriate resources to fully implement their strategy.
+They never get the appropriate resources to fully implement their strategy.
 The two biggest shortfalls are time and skills.

 First, many firms incentivize their professionals to value billable time over business development.
-While this is understandable, it can be short sighted.
+While this is understandable, it can be short-sighted.
 This problem can be overcome by either changing the underlying policies (which may be very easy or very, very difficult) or engaging other resources to minimize the expert’s time.
 For instance, you can hire a professional writer to interview the expert and draft a blog post for him or her.

-The second hurtle is that some experts lack critical skills in writing, public speaking or networking.
+The second hurdle is that some experts lack critical skills in writing, public speaking or networking.
 To remedy these challenges, you can either train your experts to overcome their weaknesses or, again, hire relevant talent to support them.

 Many firms do not have the full set of skills needed to run a contemporary strategic marketing campaign.
 This poses the challenge of securing the skills you need.
 One option is to hire and train individuals in the relevant skills.
-An increasingly popular alternative is to outsource some of the requirement to an outside organization.
+An increasingly popular alternative is to outsource some of the requirements to an outside organization.
 While a full discussion of the pros and cons of outsourcing is beyond the scope of this article you may want to check out our discussion of outsourced marketing for a fuller treatment.

 Whichever alternatives you choose, the key takeaway is that you have to provide sufficient resources to make the approach successful.
 Fewer initiatives, fully implemented, always outperform a slew of under-resourced activities.
 Do less, but do it well.